Haji Bektash Veli: Spread of the Bektashi order

-Bektashism spread from Anatolia through the Ottomans primarily into the Balkans, where its leaders (known as dedes or babas) helped convert many to Islam.
+Bektashism spread from Anatolia through the Ottoman Turks primarily into the Balkans, where its leaders (known as dedes or babas) helped convert many to Islam.
 The Bektashi Sufi order became the official order of the elite Janissary corps after their establishment.
 The Bektashi Order remained very popular among Albanians, and Bektashi tekkes can be found throughout Albania, Kosovo and the Republic of Macedonia to this day.
 During the Ottoman period Bektashi tekkes were set up in Egypt and Iraq, but the order did not take root in these countries.
 There is also a Bektashi tekke in Michigan, founded by Baba Rexheb, who was a Bektashi baba and a writer in Islamic mysticism and Bektashism.

-Different orders within Alevism

-It is believed by Alevis that Hadji Baktāsh Wālī was a teacher of Alevism and that he never started a 'different' Bektashi order.
-Instead, the Bektashi order was started by Balim Sultan after the passing away of Haji Bektash.
-The Bektashi order was most popular among rural segments of Anatolia and in the southern Balkans (as well as the military men), in contrast to the Mevlevis, who generally attracted artisans, or the Naqshbandi or Khalwati orders, who attracted theologians and government officials.
-The Mevlevi Order is named after Jalāl ad-Dīn Muhammad Rūmī, also known as 'Mevlana' in Turkey, a Sufi mystic who lived in the same time as Haji Bektash Veli.
-The Mevlevi-order was started by the son of Mevlana.
-It was also during the Ottoman period that many Alevi in Turkey attached themselves to the veneration of Hajji Bektash, a move which may have further polarized the tension between Alevism and the mainstream Sunni Muslim ideology of the Ottoman empire.

-The biggest difference between all of these Sufi-orders is that in the Bektashi and Mevlevi-order everyone can become a 'dede' or 'pir' (religious spiritual leader / preacher), while in the mainstream Alevi belief only a sayyid, a descendant of the Muhammad through the Twelve Imams can become a dede.